REL 600. Approaches to the Study of Religion. (3 h)

 Exploration of the religious dimensions of African-American life from its African antecedents to contemporary figures and movements.

 REL 647.
-Religion, Gender, & Sexuality.
+Religion, Gender, and Sexuality.
 (3 h)

-This course explores how "religion" regulates gender and sexuality by examining religious texts, media, and political rhetoric through feminist, queer, and postcolonial theory.
+This course explores how 'religion' regulates gender and sexuality by examining religious texts, media, and political rhetoric through feminist, queer, and postcolonial theory.
 Through an analysis of historical and contemporary debates and issues concerning gender and sexuality, this course considers how political, social, and religious institutions understand and deploy religious belief and discourse to legislate, repress, and pathologize certain criminal, deviant, immoral, or sinful.

 REL 649.
 Asian Meditation Practices.
 (3 h)